 Some of the top customer comments say how enjoyable it was trying teas different from what they usually drink.
 Many also mention that they either gave or received the set as a gift, giving five stars for the results.
 And if this isn't enough tea, you can purchase the same set in a count of 120 and 220 tea bags.

 Tea Forte offers a number of samplers and assortment boxes filled with delicious handcrafted loose leaf tea blends.
 Options range from black tea samplers to chai and even to matcha.
 Some can get a little pricey, but the flavor and convenience justify the cost.
-The brand's Single Steep samplers contain perfectly measured loose leaf tea packets that make it easy to brew a 12-ounce cup.
+The brand's Single Steep samplers contain precisely measured loose-leaf tea packets that make it easy to brew a 12-ounce cup.
 Tea Forte is also known for its signature pyramid-shaped tea infusers, which can be purchased in a number of sampler sets as well.

 Adagio Tea offers a large range of tea samplers.
 Each includes four to six sample pouches of tea, and each sample includes enough loose-leaf tea to brew 8-10 cups.